Tyler Herro

 Tyler Herro Bio

-Tyler Christopher Herro is an American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-He played college basketball for one season at the University of Kentucky.
-Selected by the Miami Heat as the 13th overall pick in the 2019 NBA draft, Herro was named to the NBA All-Rookie Second Team in 2020 and has since established himself as a key player for the team, recognized as the NBA Sixth Man of the Year in 2022 and an NBA All-Star in 2025.
+Tyler Christopher Herro is an American professional basketball player for the Miami Heat of the National Basketball Association.
+Selected by the Heat with the 13th overall pick in the 2019 NBA draft, he played one season of college basketball at the University of Kentucky before turning professional.
+Herro quickly became a key contributor in Miami, earning NBA All-Rookie Second Team honors in 2020 and reaching the NBA Finals that same year.

 Early Life and Background